PiotrSiatkowski/render-slot/README.md

 - Provide **sensible defaults** (don’t force users to always override).
 - Combine with `wrapper` for lists, layouts, and consistent styles.
 - Use `wrapPrimitiveWithDefault` to accept strings/numbers in text slots.
-- Use Portal within render function or useGateway hook if you want to render component's slot outside.
+- Use Portal within render function or useGateway hook if you want to render component's slot outside of it.

 ---